cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 ---

 ## Summary
-Almost two years ago, we wrote a [blog post on building custom container images for CloudNativePG]({{% ref "/blog/creating-container-images/" %}}).
-Since then, many things have changed in the world of containers.
+Nearly two years ago, we shared a [blog post on building custom container images for CloudNativePG]({{% ref "/blog/creating-container-images/" %}}).
+Since then, the container ecosystem has evolved significantly—one notable development being the introduction of [Docker Bake]((https://docs.docker.com/build/bake/)).

-One of those things has been the introduction of [Bake](https://docs.docker.com/build/bake/) in Docker, which allows you to build images using a simple configuration file.
-Bake is now our recommended way to build images for CloudNativePG.
+Docker Bake simplifies image builds using a straightforward configuration file, and it’s now our recommended approach for building CloudNativePG images.

-We will follow a simple baking recipe to create a custom container image.
-Bake will also allow you to easily build multiple images at the same time.
+In this post, we’ll walk through a simple baking recipe to create a custom container image.
+With Bake, you can also easily build multiple images in parallel.

 ## Ingredients

-- A Bake file.
-We will use the one provided in the [CloudNativePG repository](https://github.com/cloudnative-pg/postgres-containers/blob/main/docker-bake.hcl)
+- A Bake file, using the one provided in the [CloudNativePG repository](https://github.com/cloudnative-pg/postgres-containers/blob/main/docker-bake.hcl) as a base.
-- Another (local) Bake file, to overwrite the previous one and have a Bake file with your changes applied and build the container images
+- A second, local Bake file to override the base configuration—this lets you apply your custom changes and build the container images accordingly.

 Baking time: 5 minutes.